JustasB/BlenderNEURON/docs/source/getting-started.rst

  - Select variable to record (v/voltage by default)
  - Select 'Sampling Period'; how many milliseconds between samples collected of the variable
  - Select 'Frames per Milliseconds', the number of frames of animation will be taken up by each millisecond of NEURON activity
- - Set colors to correspond with the variable low and high values
+ - Set colors to correspond with the variable low and high values to include your simulation activity
 6. Import cells with 'Import Cell Groups to Blender' under 'Import / Export'
 7. Scrub the timeline on the bottom to see animation